cass-kul/cass-kul.github.io/_exercises/advanced-c-asm.md

 int difference(int, int);
 ```

-The compiler moves linearly in the file, it needs to already know the functions
+The compiler moves linearly in the file, it needs to already know the *signature* (return type, parameters) of functions
 when using them (in `main` or in other functions).
-For this reason, it's sometimes necessary to include the function declaration on
+For this reason, it's sometimes necessary to include the function declaration at the
 top of the file.

 In the example above, it would have also been fine to just move the function definition